hoardinghopes/embodying-buber/src/posts/post-9.md

 [^fn-self]: [I wrote these two lines](/posts/welcome-the-world/) a couple of days ago, and think they're worth repeating here.
 I can be friendly to the world because I have a space of my own.
 At its most pared down, my Centre is my home in my body.
 Legs are busy driving us from A to B, arms are either pulling in or pushing away.
 My mind is calculating and cogitating.
 We can miss the quiet fact that there is a space within that is always peaceful and welcoming to us.

 In a world that is engaging and distracting, that is demanding our attention all the time, returning to our Centre offers us stability.
-It actually offers the world stability too. _Hello world, welcome home_ becomes our embodied statement because we can find home wherever we are.
+It actually offers the world stability too. _Hello world; welcome home_ becomes our embodied statement because we can find home wherever we are.
 That is clearly a gift to ourselves and others at the same time.

 When we have a clear sense of Centre within us, we can allow the world to reach us there with all its excitements and troubles.
 The world is just offering us information.
 We can learn to receive it from a centred and balanced place, rather than recoil from it or push forwards to meet it.